The Devon Hill Approach to Healthcare, Hospital and Medical Mystery Shopping

 - Phone Calls (Scheduling, Inquiries, Program Sign-ups) — Mystery Shoppers place calls to your switchboard, call centers, departments, clinics, HMOs, programs and medical offices.

-- Pricing Inquiries — Mystery Shoppers make phone calls and visits to your facilities — and those of your competitors — to inquire about the prices of procedures.
+- Price Inquiries and Price Transparency — Mystery Shoppers make phone calls and visits to your facilities — and those of your competitors — to inquire about the prices of procedures.

 - Patient Visits (ED/Urgent Care, Inpatient, Outpatient, Clinic, Medical Office) — Patient visits cover scheduling, registration/admitting, transport, treatment/patient care and discharge processes.
 No one knows the patients aren’t “real.”
 We’ve even gone up to the point of outpatient surgery!